-- 3 Filter the RACs that are configured to a standard or extended schema and disable AD schema for the filtered RACs.
-To do this, under Filter on Schema, select one of the following options to filter the RACs that you want to configure:

-- Standard Schema

-- Extended Schema

-- Active Directory disable

-When you select a filter type, the corresponding RAC IP addresses are selected from the list.
-You can also select individual RAC IP addresses from the list.
+- Discover and verify the RAC IP addresses on your network.
+For information on the steps, see Discovering Importing and Verifying RACs. - In the Firmware Update Configuration window, click Next. - The Active Directory Configuration window is displayed. - 3.
+Filter the RACs that are configured to a standard or extended schema and disable AD schema for the filtered RACs.
+To do this, under Filter on Schema, select one of the following options to filter the RACs that you want to configure: - Standard Schema - Extended Schema - Active Directory disable - When you select a filter type, the corresponding RAC IP addresses are selected from the list.
+You can also select individual RAC IP addresses from the list. - 4.
+Under New Schema, select Disable Active Directory and click Apply.

-- 4 Under New Schema, select Disable Active Directory and click Apply.
-If the configuration is successful, the Status column displays the following messages for each IP address: - a Configuring RAC configuration is in-progress. - b Uploading CA certificate This message is displayed only if you have enabled CA certificate validation. - c Configuration Success RAC configuration is successful.
+If the configuration is successful, the Status column displays the following messages in a sequence for each IP address:

+- Configuring RAC configuration is in-progress. - Configuration Success RAC configuration is successful.

-If the configuration is not successful, the Status column displays one of the following messages for the IP address:
+If the configuration is not completed, the Status column displays one of the following messages for the IP address:

 - Configuration Failed RAC configuration is not successful. - Insufficient Privileges The required privileges are not provided to configure the RAC.

-For more information on the Status column messages, see "Troubleshooting and Frequently Asked Questions."
+For more information on the Status column messages, see Troubleshooting and Frequently Asked Questions.

-5 After all the configurations are completed, the message "Done" is displayed.
-Click OK.
+After all the configurations are completed, the message "Done" is displayed.

+Click OK

 The AD standard or extended schema configuration is disabled for the selected RACs.